lindorff/JiraUtils/readme.md

 This script scrapes the Lindorff JIRA to get times on how long a ticket has been in any particular status.

 **Note:** There's quite a few of shortcuts made when developing this.
-If (when) you encounter something weird, just [file an issue in GitHub](https://github.com/lindorff/JiraLead/issues/new) or tell one of the [contributors](https://github.com/lindorff/JiraLead/graphs/contributors) directly.
+If (when) you encounter something weird, just [file an issue in GitHub](https://github.com/lindorff/JiraLead/issues/new) or tell [Henrik Paul](mailto:henrik.paul@lindorff.com) directly.

 ## 0: Download Node.js